jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 As industrialization out-produced hand-made products, millions of farmers, craftsmen, and other specialists left their professions in old-style medieval towns and found manufacturing jobs.

 <div class="center">
-<div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/ObedientNiftyBlackbear' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div></div>
+<div style='position:relative; padding-bottom:calc(36.25% + 56px)'><iframe src='https://gfycat.com/ifr/ObedientNiftyBlackbear' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div></div>
 <figcaption><a href="https://gfycat.com/obedientniftyblackbear">Reader Mode.</a></figcaption>

 Decade after decade, more people left farms and their specialist jobs and operated huge machines on the production line.

 Coordinating all this equipment and workers required a lot of oversight, and hence a lot of managers.
 There was no other way to be sure workers were organized to the strict rhythm of the production line.
 Ordinary people were thus politically free to own property and buy newer and better products.
-Ironically they had to sacrifice self-reliance and being a specialist on medieval Main Street.
+Ironically regular people had to sacrifice the self-employment many had in medieval Main Street economy.

 The mass-production of the Industrial Age is when one-sided jobs with rigid oversight became embedded in our work culture.
 In early assembly lines, supervisors even inspected toilets to be sure workers weren't lying.